bobuk/islands/interactive-answers-eng.md

 #Interactive snippets

 ##Introduction

-Yandex's new search platform, «[Islands](http://beta.yandex.com/)», gives website owners an interface and tools to make their search results interactive.
-If you have a website, you can now use Yandex’s search results page to:
+[Yandex Islands](http://beta.yandex.com/), a new search platform, gives website owners an interface and tools to create interactive snippets for their websites.

 * move data entry to the search results page.
 * provide information from your service in real-time.